arengu/arengu.github.io/docs/product/forms/multistep.md

 title: Multi-step
 ---

-Our forms support multiple steps to reduce user friction filling up the form progressively instead of requiring her to fill in tens of fieds without any feedback.
+Our forms support multiple steps to reduce user friction filling up the form progressively, instead of requiring users to fill in tens of fields without any feedback.

 ## Form navigation